factor/factor/README.txt

   contrib/ - various handy libraries not part of the core examples/ - small examples illustrating various language features fonts/ - TrueType fonts used by UI

-* Learning Factor

-The UI has a tutorial and defailed reference documentation.
-You can browse it in the UI or by running the HTTP server (contrib/httpd).

-You can browse the source code; it is organized into small, well-commented files and should be easy to follow once you have a good grasp of the language.

 * Community